These hearty sweet potato black bean burgers are loaded with ingredients you can feel good about, but most importantly they taste great!

 Your sweet potato black bean burger patties can be made into whatever size you prefer.
 However, I typically use about ½ cup of the mixture to form patties.
 Patties should be as wide as the bun you are using and about an inch thick.

-It is important to use a lower heat for these vegetarian patties than you would for a traditional burger.
+Note: It is important to use a lower heat for these vegetarian patties than you would for a traditional burger.
 The exterior of the patty will burn faster, while the inside takes a bit longer to come up to temperature.
-I find medium-low to be the sweet spot.

 As with any burger, you can customize the toppings to fit your tastes.
 However, if you want some suggestions I recommend the following.

-- Bun - If you are making a healthier patty, using a healthier bun makes sense.
+- Hamburger bun - If you are making a healthier patty, using a healthier bun makes sense.
 I typically serve these on a whole wheat bun.
 Toasted, of course.

 - Vegetables - I typically recommend green leaf lettuce for burgers, but tender baby spinach leaves work well with this recipe.
-A slice of red onion and tomato finishes this off nicely as well.
+A slice of red onion and a couple of tomato slices finishes this off nicely as well.

 - Cheese - Adding cheese will pack on a few more calories, but pepper jack, in particular, complements the flavors nicely.